box/box-typescript-sdk-gen/docs/storagePolicyAssignments.md

 Returns a collection of storage policies for the enterprise or user.

 ## Assign storage policy

 Creates a storage policy assignment for an enterprise or user.
+Only a Primary Admin can access this endpoint.
+The user needs to generate a token for an account to authenticate this request.

 This operation is performed by calling function `createStoragePolicyAssignment`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/post-storage-policy-assignments/).

-*Currently we don't have an example for calling `createStoragePolicyAssignment` in integration tests*
+_Currently we don't have an example for calling `createStoragePolicyAssignment` in integration tests_

 ### Arguments